Personal luxury car: 1990s

 In the early 1990s, the trend towards four-door sedans and SUVs caused the market for personal luxury cars to decline even more.
 The Oldsmobile Toronado was discontinued in 1992.
 The Ford Thunderbird and Mercury Cougar were discontinued after the 1997 model year (although the Cougar nameplate was revived for 1999 as a mid-size sport compact).

 The Lincoln Mark VIII, introduced for 1993, was discontinued in 1998, thereby ending the Mark series.
 The total production of Mark VIII was slightly more than 126,000 units.
 General Motors ended production of the Buick Riviera in 1998, with 1,956 cars produced in the final model year.

+Toyota launched the Lexus luxury brand in North America in 1989.
+A key product was the uniquely designed 1991 Lexus SC personal luxury coupe, to compete with the Cadillac Eldorado and Lincoln Mark.
+In 2001, the model was replaced by a smaller convertible.

 For the 1995 model year, the Chevrolet Monte Carlo was re-introduced and built on the front-wheel drive GM W-body platform.
 It was the two-door coupe version of the updated Lumina four-door sedan replacing the previous year's Lumina two-door coupe.